 (Figure 2) Schematic

-The solar room heater can be assembled from materials you have laying around your garage, and can heat up a small room, but can be scaled up to any size, and can even add up to heating savings during winter.
+The solar furnace can be assembled from materials you have laying around your garage, and can heat up a small room, but can be scaled up to any size, and can even add up to heating savings during winter.

 However, the heater only works well during the day, because at night it will cause some losses due to the downward movement of cold air through it.
 To counter it, all you have to do is bring the input port to the level of the output port.
 You can use right-angle ducts for that matter.
 If you use a U-shaped duct, cold air will become trapped at the bottom of the box and won’t enter your home at night.

-The solar powered furnace’s fan has a nominal operating voltage of 12 volts DC at a current of 200ma, while the heat output is the equivalentof a few hundred watts when the box is in full sun.
+The solar furnace’s fan has a nominal operating voltage of 12 volts DC at a current of 200ma, while the heat output is the equivalent of a few hundred watts when the box is in full sun.

 For example, on a sunny day with a 10 degree C outdoor temperature, the furnace was able to increase the interior garage air from 12 degrees C to 29 degrees C. The fan’s air flow rating is 30 cubic feet per minute at full speed.